 Small ACS Deployment

-In a small network, this configuration provides the advantage of configuring the primary and secondary RADIUS servers on all AAA clients the same way.
+In a small network, this configuration allows you to configure the primary and secondary RADIUS servers on all AAA clients in the same way.

 Figure 1-1 Small ACS Deployment

 As the number of users and AAA clients increases in an organization, Cisco recommends changing the deployment ACS from the basic design and using split ACS deployment design; see Figure 1-2.

 In split ACS deployment, you use primary and secondary servers as in a small ACS deployment, but the AAA load is split between the two servers to optimize AAA flow.
 Each server handles the full workload of both servers if there is a AAA connectivity problem, but during normal operations, neither server carries the full load of authentication requests.